 • use_min = TRUE: If TRUE, the smallest value of the lambda regularization parameter is used for prediction (i.e., lambda = cv_fit$lambda.min); otherwise, a larger value is used (i.e., lambda = cv_fit$lambda.1se).
 The distinction between the two variants is clarified in the documentation of cv.glmnet.

-• ...: Other parameters passed to cv.glmnet and glmnet.
+• ...: Other parameters passed to cv.glmnet and glmnet, and additional arguments defined in Lrnr_base, such as params like formula.

 References